SaferSolutions/crew-management-tool/README.md

 # crew-management-tool
 A simple crew management software.

-0.0.2
+0.0.3
--Added a new window to add a Department;
+-Added a connection to a external database;